AlessandroStaffolani/my-language/README.md

 Provide a simple gui interface where you could insert the expression that you want to compile.

-Any char should have one space before and after (suggest to remove this are welcome)

 ## Expression allowed:

 * sums